shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 Click on the policy assignment to view the compliance state of the cluster resources.
 You should see some of the policy warnings that were displayed in the terminal output when you deployed the pod without best practices in place.

-Awesome!
+Nice!
 Now you know where to expect to see warnings both in the terminal and in the Azure and how to address some of these warnings by following best practices.

 ### Custom policy enforcement